-18. Restricted cash
+18. RESTRICTED CASH

-Restricted cash at December 31, 2014 is \$7,582 (2013: \$7,967) and is comprised of \$4 (2013: \$217) security deposits to secure leasing activities and \$7,578 (2012: \$7,750) which provides security to financial institutions who issue letters of credit or other forms of credit on behalf of the Company.
+Restricted cash at December 31, 2015 is \$2,527 which provides security to financial institutions who issue letters of credit or other forms of credit on behalf of the Company.
 These letters of credit serve two primary purposes: to provide financial backing for advance payments made by our customers of the Engineering segment and to provide financial assurance to banks, vendors and regulatory agencies to whom the Company is obligated.
+The restricted cash at December 31, 2014 includes deposits to secure leasing activities of \$4 and \$7,578 which provides security to financial institutions as noted above.